Skip to content

 Risk / Limitation Description Mitigation

 Metadata quality The performance of the search functionality is highly dependent on the completeness and quality of the harvested metadata which is out of scope for SoilWise.
-Metadata augmnentation will allow to partly mitigate
+The Soil Mission will define guidelines for metadata creation.
+Metadata augmnentation will allow to partly mitigate.

 Transparency and explainability The dependency on metadata completeness and quality in combination with the large amount of interdependent options for (fuzzy) search strategies and the different combinations of UI search features will make it hard to understand the logic behind search results.
 Documentation of metadata augmentation, search strategies etc.